lookfirst/btc/README.md

 * compile.sh
 * install.sh

-Edit `conf/cgminer.conf` and specify your btc address and other settings
+Edit `conf/cgminer.conf` and specify your btc address and other settings, then reboot again.
+When things come back up again, cgminer should be running in a screen session under the `btc` user.
+You can attach to it by switching to that user `su - btc` and running `screen -x`.